 Battery size: 17.6kWh

-One of the smallest EVs on the market, the Smart EQ For Two was first launched in 1998.
+One of the smallest of all small electric cars on the market, the Smart EQ For Two was first launched in 1998.
 The fourth-generation model, which made its debut in 2016 at the Paris Motor Show, includes a 17.6kWh lithium-ion battery and has a driving range of approximately 93km.

 Although not the most efficient when it comes to battery capacity, this rear-engine rear-wheel drive vehicle is most suited to city driving.
 The overall estimated length of 2.69 metres also makes it an ideal choice for parking in big cities with limited space.

-If you’re considering purchasing an EV this year, learn more about insuring your electric car before you hit the road.
+If you’re considering purchasing small electric cars this year, learn more about insuring your electric car before you hit the road.
 At Aviva, we offer a 15% discount when you buy online.1

 Choose between comprehensive or third party, fire and theft cover.
 Some optional extras on your car insurance policy include no claims bonus protection and windscreen cover.